Cgboal/SonarSearch/readme.md

-## SonarSearch
+## SonarSearch v2
 <p align="center">
   <img width="30%" height="30%" src="https://sonar.omnisint.io/img/crobat.png">
 </p>
-This repository contains all the code needed to create index Rapid7's Project Sonar Forward DNS lookup datasets into a MongoDB database, and query them in a time efficient fashion.
+This repo contains all the tools needed to create a blazing fast API for Rapid7's Project Sonar dataset.
+It employs a custom indexing method in order to achieve fast lookups of both subdomains for a given domain, and domains which resolve to a given IP address.

 An instance of this API (Crobat) is online at the following URL: